 For those who could do with a quick and easy list, check out our recent two-minute video: How To Maintain Your Vehicle.

-Today’s motorists could save themselves valuable time and money, simply by making regular checks to simple things such as the oil and water.
+Today’s motorists could save themselves valuable time and money, simply by making regular checks on simple things such as oil and water.
 Most of us know how to check our car’s oil level but how often do we actually do it?
 Maybe if we understood our cars better, we’d look after them more… So, without going into molecular detail, here’s why those small checks make all the difference.

 Oil be back!